 - General principles

 - Assessment of wound

 The Australian Government is offering training grants of $2000 per day to rural and remote procedural and emergency medicine GPs to maintain their respective skills.
-An application will be made for grant status for this educational activity.
+Reaccreditation in the Training Grant Program will be sought for the 2020-2022 triennium.

 For further information about the grants contact Cheryl Shepley